|Information for: Visitors | Applicants | Current Students | Teachers | Alumni|

 Victoria Shelly (email@example.com)

 Student Life Coordinator

 Victoria is a south Florida native who earned both her Bachelor and Master of Arts degrees in linguistics from the University of Florida.
 She began her time at the ELI as a Language Assistant in 2008, became a teacher in 2011, and moved to the position of Student Life Coordinator in 2016.
-She is also the Program Director of P4H Global, a non-profit organization working in Haiti to partner with, equip, and empower teachers to strengthen their communities and create change-makers in their classrooms.
+She is also the Program Director of P4H Global, a non-profit organization working in Haiti to partner with and empower teachers to strengthen communities and create change-makers in their classrooms.
 Helping people achieve their goals is her passion, and she is privileged to serve and invest in students from all over the world every day.

 Jennifer Vann (firstname.lastname@example.org)